-For purposes of clarification, a Pre-certificate, as described in RFC 6962 "Certificate Transparency," shall not be considered to be a "certificate" subject to the requirements of RFC 5280 "Internet X.509 PKI Certificate and CRL Profile" under these Baseline Requirements.
+For purposes of clarification, a Precertificate, as described in RFC 6962 "Certificate Transparency," shall not be considered to be a "certificate" subject to the requirements of RFC 5280 "Internet X.509 PKI Certificate and CRL Profile" under these Baseline Requirements.
+OATI does not issue precertificates.